dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 * `variables.tf`: defines all <ins>inputs</ins> to the module.
 * `outputs.tf`: defines all <ins>outputs</ins> to the module.
 * `main.tf`: defines Terraform resources, which can optionally be split across additional files.
-* `modules/*`: your module can optionally define <ins>submodules</ins> which are nested modules that are additional dependencies (typically) used only by the parent module.
+* `modules/*`: your module can optionally define <ins>submodules</ins> which are nested modules that are additional dependencies (typically) used directly only by the parent module.
 * `examples/*`: optional example <ins>root modules</ins> showing how to properly use the parent module.

 Note: Terraform doesn't actually care what you name these files, technically everything could be in a single `foo.tf` file, but it's good practice to organize the code with this structure for clarity!